justinethier/cyclone/docs/Lazy-Sweeping.md

 # References

-- Garbage Collection Handbook
+1. [The Garbage Collection Handbook: The Art of Automatic Memory Management](http://gchandbook.org/), by Antony Hosking, Eliot Moss, and Richard Jones
-- riptide (see blog post)
+2. riptide (see blog post)